• Fitness

 Aaron Smith

-Aaron Smith is The Carousel’s resident pilates expert and Founder/Owner of Australia’s first high performance pilates group, KX Pilates.
+Aaron Smith is Women Love Wellness's resident pilates expert and Founder/Owner of Australia’s first high performance pilates group, KX Pilates.
 In 2009 he returned from living abroad with a vision to bring a new way of fitness training to Australia.
 “I loved the style and concept behind dynamic pilates, but I could see some areas for improvement, where I could add my own touch.
 I returned to Australia in 2009 and opened my first studio, in Melbourne, in 2010″, Smith said.
 Smith is now an award winning entrepreneur and franchisor, with 17 KX studios across Melbourne and Sydney, re-branding as the ‘KX Group’ and expanding the service offer to include; high performance pilates, assisted yoga, barre and international fitness retreats.
 Smith holds a Bachelor of Science (double major in exercise physiology/pharmacology), trained in advanced STOTT reformer pilates and is a KX Pilates Master Trainer.

 Related Posts